Jbleezy/BO1-Reimagined/README.md

 #### Race
 * Unlimited zombies
+* 1 second initial zombie spawn rate
 * Auto revive after 10 seoconds
-* Starts at round 1, every 45 seconds round increases until round 20
+* Starts at round 1, every 30 seconds round increases until round 20
-* Gain 500 points on each round increase if you are alive
-* Team with most kills after round 20 or first team to 1000 kills wins
+* Team with most kills after round 20 or first team to 500 kills wins
 * Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time)
 * Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time)